Home/Blog/Debt Buyer Lawsuits

 What Should I Put in My Answer to CACH LLC?

-Your Answer is the most important document you will file in this case.
-It is your formal response to the complaint, and it locks in your defenses for the rest of the lawsuit.
-A good Answer in a Wisconsin CACH case does three things: it admits or denies each numbered allegation, it raises every applicable affirmative defense, and — where appropriate — it raises a Wisconsin Consumer Act counterclaim.
+Your Answer is your formal response to the complaint, and it preserves the issues you want to contest.
+A good Answer in a Wisconsin CACH case does three things: it admits or denies each numbered allegation, it raises supported affirmative defenses, and — where appropriate — it raises a Wisconsin Consumer Act counterclaim.

-For the admit-or-deny portion, the rule is simple: do not admit anything you do not actually know.
-If the complaint alleges that you owed Citibank $3,217.42 as of a charge-off date you do not remember, deny that allegation for lack of knowledge.
-CACH plaintiffs frequently allege specific dollar amounts and dates that come from a portfolio data file rather than from your actual account records.
-Force them to prove every number.
+For the admit-or-deny portion, do not admit anything you do not actually know.
+If the complaint alleges that you owed Citibank $3,217.42 as of a charge-off date you do not remember, you may be able to deny that allegation for lack of knowledge.
+CACH plaintiffs may allege specific dollar amounts and dates that come from a portfolio data file rather than from your actual account records.

-The affirmative defenses to consider raising in a Wisconsin CACH Answer include lack of standing or chain of title (the plaintiff cannot prove a clean chain through the SquareTwo bankruptcy under § 425.109(1)(h)); failure to itemize principal, interest, and fees as required by Wisconsin’s Kohl rule; statute of limitations under § 893.43; failure to state a claim; account stated cannot be established; arbitration clause; lack of foundation for business records under Wis.
-Stat. § 908.03(6); and — uniquely in CACH cases — failure to plead and prove proper bankruptcy-court authority to prosecute the claim.
+The affirmative defenses to consider in a Wisconsin CACH Answer may include lack of standing or chain of title; failure to itemize principal, interest, and fees as required by Wisconsin’s Kohl rule; statute of limitations under § 893.43; failure to state a claim; account stated cannot be established; arbitration clause; lack of foundation for business records under Wis.
+Stat. § 908.03(6); and failure to plead or prove proper bankruptcy-court authority to prosecute the claim.

 Wisconsin Consumer Protection Laws That Help You

-Wisconsin has some of the strongest consumer protection laws in the country for debt collection defendants, and most consumers being sued by CACH have no idea these laws exist.
-The most important is the Wisconsin Consumer Act, codified at Wis.
+Wisconsin has useful consumer protection laws for debt collection defendants, but each issue depends on the facts and the court’s ruling.
+The Wisconsin Consumer Act is codified at Wis.
 Stat. §§ 421 through 427.

-Three provisions of the WCA matter most in a CACH case.
-Section 427.104(1)(j) prohibits debt collectors from engaging in conduct that "harasses, oppresses, or abuses any person."
-If the plaintiff or its servicer made repeated harassing calls, lied about the amount you owed, threatened actions they could not legally take, or filed a defective lawsuit without standing, you have a counterclaim under this section.
-The WCA is a fee-shifting statute — if your counterclaim succeeds, the plaintiff must pay your attorney’s fees.
+Section 427.104(1)(j) prohibits certain debt-collection conduct that "harasses, oppresses, or abuses any person."
+If the plaintiff or its servicer made repeated harassing calls, misrepresented the amount owed, threatened actions they could not legally take, or filed a defective lawsuit without standing, that may support a counterclaim under the right facts.
+Fee-shifting may be available for successful WCA claims.

-Section 425.304(1) authorizes punitive damages for willful violations of the Consumer Act.
-Wisconsin courts have awarded punitive damages of $1,000 or more in WCA cases where the debt collector’s conduct was egregious.
-Section 425.109(1)(h) — the Kohl rule — requires debt buyers to attach proper assignment documentation and itemize the debt at the pleading stage.
-Failure to do so is itself a WCA violation.
-In a CACH case, the bankruptcy gap typically makes these failures more visible.
+Section 425.304(1) authorizes punitive damages for willful violations of the Consumer Act in appropriate cases.
+Section 425.109(1)(h) — the Kohl rule — requires certain documentation and debt itemization at the pleading stage.
+In a CACH case, the bankruptcy history can make those documentation issues easier to spot.

-In addition to the state statute, the federal Fair Debt Collection Practices Act applies to CACH and any successor entity acting as a debt collector.
-The FDCPA prohibits false statements, misrepresentations of the amount or character of the debt, and abusive collection tactics — including filing suit without proper standing or on time-barred debt.
-FDCPA violations entitle you to up to $1,000 in statutory damages plus attorney’s fees.
+In addition to the state statute, the federal Fair Debt Collection Practices Act may apply to CACH or a successor entity acting as a debt collector.
+The FDCPA prohibits false statements, misrepresentations of the amount or character of the debt, and abusive collection tactics.
+FDCPA remedies depend on the facts and should be evaluated carefully.

 What Happens After I File My Answer?

-After you file your Answer with the Wisconsin Circuit Court clerk and serve a copy on the plaintiff’s attorney, the case enters discovery.
+After you file your Answer with the Wisconsin Circuit Court clerk and serve a copy on the plaintiff’s attorney, the case may enter discovery or move toward a scheduled court event.
 Discovery is the formal process by which each side requests documents and information from the other.

-In a CACH case, this is where the bankruptcy chain-of-title defense gets tested.
-You — or Answered’s discovery templates on your behalf — can serve a request for production of documents demanding every assignment document, every bill of sale, the original cardholder agreement, the complete account history, and — critically — the bankruptcy court orders authorizing transfer of the account to the current plaintiff.
-The plaintiff must respond within thirty days.
-If they cannot produce a clean chain that bridges the SquareTwo bankruptcy, the case is in trouble.
+In a CACH case, this is where the bankruptcy chain-of-title issue can be tested.
+You can review whether to serve requests for production demanding assignment documents, bills of sale, the original cardholder agreement, account history, and bankruptcy court orders authorizing transfer of the account to the current plaintiff.

-If the case does not settle, it proceeds to a court date.
+If the case does not settle or dismiss, it proceeds to a court date.
 For amounts under $10,000, the case will likely be heard in Wisconsin small claims court, where the rules are simplified.
 For amounts above $10,000, the case follows full Wisconsin Rules of Civil Procedure.

 How Answered Helps You Fight CACH LLC in Wisconsin

-When you upload your summons and complaint, Answered does the following: it extracts the key dates, including your service date and your 20-day Answer deadline; it scans for the procedural defects most commonly found in CACH pleadings, including missing chain-of-title documents, generic affidavits, missing bankruptcy-era transfer authorizations, and missing itemization under § 425.109(1)(h); it identifies whether your debt may be time-barred under the six-year SOL of § 893.43; it checks whether an arbitration clause is likely available; and it generates a court-ready Answer with the affirmative defenses that apply to your case, including CACH-specific bankruptcy chain-of-title language.
+When you upload your summons and complaint, Answered helps organize key dates, including your service date and estimated 20-day Answer deadline; scans for issues commonly found in CACH pleadings, including missing chain-of-title documents, generic affidavits, missing bankruptcy-era transfer authorizations, and missing itemization under § 425.109(1)(h); identifies whether your debt may be time-barred under the six-year SOL of § 893.43; flags whether an arbitration clause may be available; and helps generate a filing-formatted Answer using the facts you confirm.

-Pricing is simple: free to start, and a one-time $99 charge to unlock and download your final documents.
+Pricing is simple: free to start.
+The Answer Packet is $60 to unlock a filing-formatted Answer, print/PDF workflow, and filing checklist.
+Full Defense is $99 if you need deeper case analysis, motions, discovery, counterclaims, playbooks, or case chat.
 There is no subscription.
-There is no per-document fee.
-If you want Answered to print, sign, and mail your Answer to the court via certified mail, that service is available for an additional flat fee — useful in Wisconsin where the 20-day clock leaves little margin for a do-it-yourself filing trip.
+If you want Answered to print, sign, and mail your Answer to the court via certified mail, that service is available for an additional flat fee, but near-deadline users should use the fastest filing method the court accepts.

 This product exists because the founder, John DiSalle, was sued by a debt buyer in Eau Claire, Wisconsin, researched his own defense end-to-end and built Answered from that experience so other Wisconsin defendants do not have to assemble it from scratch.